Tinka8ell/CodewarsJavaKata/README.md

 # CodewarsJavaKata
-Submissions to the Java Kata on Codewars.
+Submissions to the Java KataFour on Codewars.

 ## Longest Slide Down A Pyramid
 I am particularly proud of my version of [LongestSlideDown](/src/main/java/LongestSlideDown.java)